LoveforDoraemon/Notes-py/Python --1.0.md

 ### identifier

-* the fist character must be a letter/'_'
+* the fist character must be a letter or '_'
 * the others can be letter/num/'_'
 * identifier is case sensitive
 * Python3 can even use Chinese char